Howard Phillips Lovecraft (Wikipedia) was a nervous racist.

 No audience—not even a racist one—will recognize its conscious experience or aspiration in Lovecraft.
-He focused on the distant, the unknown and the external.
+He was interested in the distant, the unknown and the external.
 I admire that.
-At the same time, by avoiding anthropocentrism he succeeded in building monstrous metaphors for the subconscious human fear of dysteleology.
+At the same time, by avoiding anthropocentrism and wishful thinking, he succeeded in building monstrous metaphors for the subconscious human fear of dysteleology.
 Paradoxically, this opens him up even to readers looking for themselves.

 The following make direct references to the H. P. Lovecraft tag.